- Regular price

 With an introductory story by Bhanu Kapil and an afterword by Alice Spawls

-A mutant fiction of speculative mysticism: time travel, visions and inner paths to outer space.
+A mutant fiction of speculative mysticism.
 Publishing on the Feast Day of Hildegard of Bingen on 17 September 2020.
+BOOK HERE TO ATTEND THE BOOK LAUNCH.

-Long before the collapse of the Information Age, in the twelfth century since the appearance of the prophet Christ, young Hildegard of Bingen finds grace in the ruins of her medieval world.
+Long before the collapse of the Information Age, in the twelfth century since the appearance of the prophet Christ, young Hildegard finds grace.

 In this story of survival and miracles, Hildegard encounters love, both queer and divine, and great peril.
-As the visionary healer travels through the desolate landscape, she discovers the mythic quantum energy of viriditas in the natural world around her.
+As the visionary healer travels through the unfamiliar landscape following a great cataclysm, she discovers the mythic quantum energy of viriditas in the natural world around her.
 Her journey becomes one of return, to the sacred truth of her own being.

 The polymath Hildegard of Bingen (1098-17 September 1179) was a mystic, scientist, composer, herbalist and inventor of one of the earliest known constructed languages by a woman.
 Born in the Rhineland, Hildegard was educated from the age of eight at the Benedictine monastery at Mount St Disibode, later becoming an Abbess.
 She experienced prophetic visions since childhood and spent many years writing the visionary works Scivias, Liber Vitae Meritorum and Liber Divinorum Operum.
 Unusually for her time, she travelled and preached throughout southern Germany, Switzerland and as far as Paris.
 She died on 17 September 1179.
 She was formally canonized in 2012 by Pope Benedict XVI.